-For the next 2-weeks Cobb County District 2 Commissioner, Jerica Richardson, has partnered with Specially Gifted Foundation to benefit local families who have children with disabilities.
+Through the end of September Cobb County District 2 Commissioner, Jerica Richardson, has partnered with Specially Gifted Foundation to benefit local families who have children with disabilities.

 At Specially Gifted Foundation, we believe that children with disabilities deserve to be loved and valued as equals in our society.
 We respect the unique journey that each of their families face and are dedicated to enriching their lives by providing them with a special gift or opportunity, beneficial resources, and a sense of community.

 families who have children with disabilities need your support